Natural Fibers

 We believe in making clothing, not wasting it.
 An estimated 92 million tons of textile waste is created annually, and it's either landfilled or burned.

 At Solid State Clothing, we're serious about fighting this enormous problem.
-We collect and save all the fabric scraps left after our t-shirts are cut and sewn.
-We use some of them for testing, and the rest are recycled at Material Return, a textile recycling facility in Morganton, NC.
+Our supplier collects and 100% of the fabric scraps left after our t-shirts are cut and sewn.
+We use some of it is in our dye testing, but it is all ultimately recycled at Material Return, a textile recycling facility in Morganton, NC.
+Ask us about recycling your Solid State Clothing t-shirts!

 Reducing Carbon Emissions Through Our Local Supply Chain